 Interior basement waterproofing systems are installed under the basement floor to relieve “hydrostatic pressure”.
 This is water pressure in the ground that builds up around your foundation when water has no where to go.
 Many homeowners have mixed feelings on whether waterproofing a basement from the inside actually fixes the problem.
 After all, water comes from outside, right?
-True, but basement water seepage cannot always be fixed from the outside.
+True, but it is not always possible to fix basement water seepage from the outside.
 If your basement has water under the floor, interior basement waterproofing may be the only fix.
 Without interior drains, water gets trapped under the floor.
 This is because your foundation separates the inside from the outside.

 When Interior Basement Waterproofing is the Best Option

 When you have water under your basement floor, the only way to stop leaks is with an interior drainage system.
 An interior basement waterproofing system may be the best solution if you have leaking through cracks in your basement floor.
 Floor cracks that are covered with white powder or heaved up also indicate water build up under the basement floor.

 Interior basement waterproofing is a good solution if your walls are dry but you have water seeping in through the seam where the wall meets the floor.
 Our interior basement waterproofing systems offer a lifetime guarantee against future basement water problems.
 Our “no nonsense” warranty is free of charge and automatically transfers to future owners.